Harmcleff/alx-system_engineering-devops/0x00-shell_basics/README.md

-readme file for the alx-system_engineering-devops task
+readme file for the alx-system_engineering-devops course